nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-14-bounty_hunter.md

 ![screenshot7](../assets/images/bounty_hunter/screenshot7.png)

-Lin's password: **RedDr4gonSynd1cat3**
+Looks like `hydra` managed to crack Lin's password:

+> RedDr4gonSynd1cat3

 ---

 ### [ Obtain user.txt ]

-Now, we can log into the SSH server as **lin**:
+Now, we can log into the SSH server as lin:

 ![screenshot8](../assets/images/bounty_hunter/screenshot8.png)

-With that, we can obtain user.txt found in lin's home directory:
+With that, we can obtain **user.txt** found in lin's home directory:

 ![screenshot9](../assets/images/bounty_hunter/screenshot9.png)